What is CALM?

 To learn more about the benefits of exercise, check out this article.

 Rather than reinventing the wheel, find something that you already enjoy doing and go with it.
 This could include yoga, swimming, walking, biking, hiking, dancing, or another activity that gets you feeling good while increasing your heart rate.
 For an added emotional boost turn up your favorite music and grab a buddy to work out with you.
-Check out this list of free online activities you can do at home.

 The Wellness Center is offering in-person Get Fit classes throughout the spring semester.
 They have a variety of classes offered (in-person and virtual) at different times throughout the day, Monday-Friday.
 Registration is required.